Susan S. Wood Professorship for Teaching Excellence

 Individuals applying for this honor should be full-time faculty members in the VCCS whose careers reflect a history of striving for excellence, commitment and dedication to students, creative and innovative approaches to teaching, active involvement in one’s discipline, demonstrating leadership and collegiality among peers (at the college, state, and/or national levels), and reflecting continuous professional growth and development during his/her continuum of being a faculty member.
 The individual should be a seasoned professional who is giving back to the profession in some meaningful and demonstrable way, for example mentoring junior or adjunct faculty, engaging in research, and involving students in their work.
 A minimum of five years’ service to the VCCS is preferred.

 Through a competitive selection process, a VCCS faculty member will be designated as the Susan S. Wood Professor.
 Faculty excellence, dedication to students, and academic leadership will be evident in the faculty member selected to receive this honor.
 The period of service for the Professorship shall be the academic year, aligning with the faculty contract start and end dates for the academic year.
-The application & selection process is coordinated by the VCCS Director of Faculty Development with oversight by the Vice Chancellor for Academic Services & Research.
+The application & selection process is coordinated by the Assistant Vice Chancellor, Student Success Center and Office of Professional Development with oversight by the Senior Vice Chancellor for Academic and Workforce Programs. .

 Applicants for the Susan S. Wood Professorship must submit an online application, including: